LuukvE/Luuk-Accounts/README.md

   created: Date;
 };

-type Trigger = {
+// Links are used to directly sign up and sign in a user type Link = {
   id: string;
-  type: string; // sign-up, sign-in
   name: string;
   email: string;
   password?: string;